Comprehensive COBRA Insurance Information

 Sometimes people may find a new job but still would like to stay on their previous plan with their former employer under COBRA because they prefer that plan.
 This is completely possible under COBRA insurance laws as long as you do not sign up for the new insurance.
 However, when your COBRA insurance benefits run out, you will likely want to sign up for your new employers health insurance plan or find a private plan.

-Can I sign up for COBRA insurance if I quit my job?
+Can I get COBRA insurance if I am not a U.S. citizen?

 More COBRA Insurance Questions and Answers